criteo/Spark-RSVD/README.md

 ## Data format

+The sparse matrix given to the library should be stored in [coordinate format](https://en.wikipedia.org/wiki/Sparse_matrix#Coordinate_list_(COO)).
+It expects an RDD of `MatrixEntry` (from Spark MLLib `org.apache.spark.mllib.linalg.distributed`), which stores the row and column indices as `Long` and the value as `Double`.
+See example below for further reference.

 ## Example

 Here is an example that will compute a 100-dimension embedding on a 200K * 200K matrix